The requirements

 - Virtual consultation (recorded)

-The audio-COT is for telephone consultations and uses a different form.
-Please see the audio COT section below for further details.
+The Audio-COT is for telephone consultations and uses a different form.
+Please see the Audio-COT section for further details.

 Selecting consultations

-Any consultations you video record will require the patient’s consent.
+Any consultations that are recorded will require the patient’s consent.
 A sample consent form is available below.

 Collecting evidence from the consultation